deepak-kaji/mimic-lstm/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 ### Acknowledgments
-We thank Phillipe Remy for his implementation of variable level attention in Keras.
+We thank Philippe Remy for his implementation of variable level attention in Keras.